himedlooff/DragonSlayers-I/index.md

 3. Must maintain 1:3 donated/received ratio or better to remain elder

 - Leader: L.A.S.E.R, UnchartedWater
-- Co-leaders: (Selected elders from other clans will also serve as rotational leaders.)
+- Co-leaders: Pepe (Selected elders from other clans will also serve as rotational co-leaders.)

 # Current Events

-**NEW INFORMATION:**
+**COMING SOON...**

+**Active King/Queen Contest**

+**When:** From 2/17/2014 to 3/2/2014 (starting at the beginning of next league season)

+**Who:** All can participate including leader and co-leader

+**Why:** To see who are active and who can be the most active

+**Rules:**

+1. The most active member who get the highest (DONATED + RECEIVED) in the two weeks period and the Donated:Received ratio is within 1:3 will be crowned Active King/Queen.

+2. The members with the worse ratio than 1:3 are automatically disqualified from the contest.

+3. In the event of a tie, which is highly unlikely, the tie breaker will go to the person who have the ratio closest to 1:1 and with a higher donation.

+*(The main thing is to* ***have fun*** *.)*

+**INFORMATION ON CLANS DEVELOPMENT:**

 **Formation of DragonSlayers clan network:** We have completed stage 1 and are currently executing **Stage 2**.